NullArray/Shellware/README.md

 #Usage
-Compile the script to exe with pyinstaller using the --noconsole and --onefile flags and the program is ready for distribution.
+Compile the script to exe with pyinstaller and the program is ready for distribution.